Sep 26, 2022

-“GDPR compliance is now basic hygiene for any company,” said Hostinger CEO, Arnas Stuopelis.
-“From a company point of view, Hostinger is a company who makes its customers number one, and a company who places its customer’s data and its security at the top of our priorities.
+“GDPR compliance is a must for any company,” said Hostinger CEO, Arnas Stuopelis.
+“Hostinger is a company that makes its customers number one, and a company that places its customer’s data and security at the top of our priorities.
 Therefore, employing the best practices surrounding data usage and adhering to them are of the utmost importance to us.”

 After selecting the right to be forgotten, customer data may be used in special circumstances to comply with some legal obligations such as the requirement to keep a copy of all invoices to comply with financial and tax legislation.

-Thanks for listening!
+Thanks for reading!

 – Your Hostinger Team